aws/aws-lambda-builders/aws_lambda_builders/workflows/java_maven/DESIGN.md

 #### Step 2: Build and package

 We leverage Maven to do all the heavy lifting for executing the`mvn package` which will resolve and download the dependencies and build the project.
-Generate java classes will be located in `target/classes`.
-Then we use `mvn dependency:copy-dependenceis` to copy the dependencies and the dependencies will be located in `target/dependency` under the source directory in `scratch_dir`.
+Built java classes will be located in `target/classes`.
+Then we use `mvn dependency:copy-dependenceis` to copy the dependencies and the dependencies will be located in `target/dependency` under the source directory.

 ##### Single project